shadow/shadow/docs/5-Developer-Guide.md

 When debugging, it will be helpful to use the Shadow option `--cpu-threshold=-1`.
 It disables the automatic virtual CPU delay measurement feature.
 This feature may introduce non-deterministic behaviors, even when running the exact same experiment twice, by the re-ordering of events that occurs due to how the kernel schedules the physical CPU of the experiment machine.
 Disabling the feature with the above option will ensure a deterministic experiment, making debugging easier.

 Build Shadow with debugging symbols by using the `-g` flag.
-See the help menu with `python setup.py build --help`.
+See the help menu with `./setup build --help`.

 These days, shadow can typically be run directly from gdb:
 ```